The Best and Worst Milks & Milk Alternatives

 Milk proteins are some of the best sources of amino acids out there.
 The two proteins in milk, whey, and casein, have the ability to preserve lean muscle mass and improve metabolic health during weight loss, according to research published in the journal Nutrition & Metabolism.
 And if you go for Grass-fed, you'll be getting higher levels of omega-3 fatty acids (good) and 2 to 5 times more CLA (conjugated linoleic acid) than their corn and grain fed counterparts.
 CLA contains a group of chemicals which provides a wide variety of health benefits, including immune and inflammatory system support, improved bone mass, improved blood sugar regulation, reduced body fat, reduced risk of heart attack, and maintenance of lean body mass.

-Like humans, when cows have weakened immune systems (because they’re fed corn and soy that they weren’t meant to eat), they get sick; when they get sick, they take antibiotics, and those antibiotics are then passed on to their milk.
+Like humans, when cows have weakened immune systems (because they're fed corn and soy that they weren't meant to eat), they get sick.
+When they get sick, they take antibiotics, and those antibiotics are then passed on to their milk.
 The milk we drink.
 On top of that, dairy is a source of inflammation-inducing saturated fats.
 Although studies have linked full-fat dairy drinkers with lower weights and lower risks of obesity, studies have also connected these saturated fats to disrupting our gut microbiome, actually decreasing levels of our good gut bacteria.
-So if you’re going to drink milk, it’s probably best to drink some with fat, but not too much fat.
-And lastly, dairy is a common allergen, with about 2 in 3 adults having a difficulty in digesting milk, whether it’s lactose intolerance or a sensitivity to its casein proteins, which can also cause acne.
+So if you're going to drink milk, it's probably best to drink some with fat, but not too much fat.
+And lastly, dairy is a common allergen.
+Many people have difficulty digesting milk, whether it's because of lactose intolerance or sensitivity to its casein proteins, which can also cause acne.

 Eat This!
 Tip: